deepanshs/csdmpy/docs/source/examples/2D{1} datasets/TEM.rst

     >>> print(x1[:10])
     [ 0.
 4. 8.
 12. 16.
 20. 24.
 28. 32.
 36.] nm

-For convenience, let's convert the coordinate unit from nm to µm using the :py:meth:`~csdfpy.ControlledVariable.to` method of the :ref:`cv_api` class,
+For convenience, let's convert the coordinate unit from `nm` to `µm` using the :py:meth:`~csdfpy.ControlledVariable.to` method of the respective :ref:`iv_api` instance,

 .. doctest::